jacksund/simmate/docs/parameters.md

 --------------------------

 ## relax_bulk
-Whether or not the bulk structure (typically the input structure) should be relaxed before running the rest of the workflow.
+This parameter determines whether the bulk structure (typically the input structure) should be relaxed before running the rest of the workflow.

 === "yaml"
     ``` yaml